vuxcode/we1-project-loke-nordlander-olsson/time-report.md

   - Fixed up the Cascading Style Sheet code related to buttons and anchors
   - Added further comments

+- 2021-12-13 12:24 Worked for 1 hour and 10 minutes.
+I have done:
+  - Fixed submit button not having a pointer cursor
+  - Fixed sidebar buttons not scaling from @media, accidentally used id instead of class in CSS
+  - Added further comments describing the site

-Total time: 21 hours and 20 minutes
+Total time: 22 hours and 30 minutes